sizovs/sizovs.github.io/_posts/2020-10-15-agile-coach-wont-help-you.md

 > "OK, you're telling me I should do TDD, why can't you just show me how?".

 Developers then are given a free access to Pluralsight or a theoretical TDD book, with an example of test-driving a fibonacci sequence, which is different from a messy production code you deal with every day.
-Sometimes it’s just `¯\_(ツ)_/¯`, that literally means "it's not my problem.
-I am here to move post-it notes."
+So, everyone happily keeps moving post-it notes, eating pizzas, while the code is becoming less and less responsive to change, until things are totally messed up in the kitchen you hear conversation about a big rewrite.

 ---

 The fundamental pillar of agile software development is eXtreme Programming (XP) – a deep mix of technical (and not so technical) values, principles, and practices.
 Unfortunately, you can't master XP by reading a book or attending a tech conference; you can only master XP by working next to an experienced engineering mentor, who KNOWS and SHOWS how to get things done "right".
 Without a mentor, you can't master XP; without XP, there is no agility.

 Most Scrum projects are a total mess because a vital ingredient is missing: Engineering Mentor.
 It’s not necessary a separate person, but a role that must be played by someone who can teach you architecture, design patterns, BDD, TDD, pair programming, code reviews, and how to live by XP values.
-Without an Engineering Mentor, your Scrum is fucked up.
+Without an Engineering Mentor, your Scrum is messed up.